 2. Your energy bills are going up

 Rising energy costs are not the only reason for high bills.
 Furnaces often lose their efficiency as they age, especially if they have not been properly maintained.
-As a result your oil or natural gas furnace may run longer to provide the same amount of heat.
+As a result, your oil or natural gas furnace may run longer to provide the same amount of heat.
 This will cause your energy bills to go up.
-And, all of the money you pay your energy utility companies every month could be used to help you pay for a new, much more energy-efficient and energy saving furnace.
+Your monthly energy payments could contribute towards a new, more energy-efficient furnace, reducing your bills and increasing energy savings over time.
 Start to compare the cost of your recent heating bills with heating bills from the previous years.
 If there is a significant difference, then it’s time to replace your furnace.

 Repair: If your furnace system is less than 15 years old and the cost of repair is less than half the cost of replacement.